ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 +1 Thoughtseize

 G2: I remember to put myself on the draw and Duress on my first turn.
-Their hand is all creatures, so I don't get to timewalk them.On my 2nd turn I make a pass-the-turn Maniac pile, which is safe from everything but the nuttiest of dredges.
+Their hand is all creatures, so I don't get to timewalk them.
+On my 2nd turn I make a pass-the-turn Maniac pile, which is safe from everything but the nuttiest of dredges.
 The dredging was far from nutty, and my Lab Man won me the game on my turn.